-With just a few weeks to go, there’s a real buzz about next month’s UK Construction Week Birmingham – not least with the news that West Midlands Mayor Andy Street has been announced as a VIP keynote speaker.
+With just a few weeks to go, there’s a real buzz about next month’s UK Construction Week (UKCW) Birmingham – not least with the news that West Midlands Mayor Andy Street has been announced as a VIP keynote speaker.

 UKCW Question Time with Andy Street will take place on the main stage on Thursday 6th October, and will see Mr Street answering Midanders’ major construction questions on the Future Homes Strategy; the Housing and Land Board; careers and skills; infrastructure; transport; regeneration and much more.